 Creating single boot or multiboot USB devices with Ventoy is incredibly easy!
 With Ventoy graphical user interface, it is now even easier than ever.
 Starting from version 1.0.36, Ventoy bootable creation utility comes with a Web-based user interface.
 In this brief guide, we will see how to create bootable USB drive with Ventoy WebUI in Linux.

-Ventoy GUI for Linux
+Ventoy Web GUI For Linux

 There are plenty of applications exists to create bootable USB devices in Linux and Unix-like operating systems.
 Among all the USB bootable creation tools, I like Ventoy the most.